open-power-ref-design/cluster-genesis/docs/Intro-Setup.rst

 interconnected with Ethernet.
 The servers must support IPMI and PXE boot.
 Multiple racks can be configured with traditional two tier access-aggregation networking.
 POWER-Up configures both a management and data network.
 In simple / cost sensitive setups, the management and data networks can be configured on the same physical switch.
-Power-Up can configure vlans and bonded networks with as many ports as the hardware supports.
+Power-Up can configure VLANs and bonded networks with as many ports as the hardware supports.
 Redundant data switches (ie MLAG) are also supported.
 (Currently only implemented on Mellanox switches.)

 Networking
 ~~~~~~~~~~

 Cluster POWER-Up supports Cisco, Mellanox and Lenovo switches.
 Not all
-functionailty is enabled on all switch types.
+functionality is enabled on all switch types.
 Currently redundant
 networking (MLAG) is only implemented on Mellanox switches.
 Port channel
 support is only implemented on Cisco (NX-OS) and Mellanox switches.
 POWER-Up can configure any number of node interfaces on cluster nodes.